About Eriko

 Coaching

-In 2019, I trained as a Health Coach through the Institute of Integrative Nutrition.
-In 2025, I completed Life Coaching training with 123 Coaching, a Japanese school grounded in Zen.
-I’m also an IKIGAI Facilitator, supporting others to explore meaning and purpose in a changing world.
+In 2025, I completed Life Coaching training with 123 Coaching, a Japanese school grounded in Buddhism.
+I’m also an IKIGAI Facilitator, supporting others in exploring meaning and purpose in a changing world.

 In an age of AI and acceleration, I believe our human need to seek meaning is more essential than ever.
+I am deeply passionate about human potentials.

 Philosophy

-I’m a lifelong learner—always curious, always evolving.
-Yoga and coaching are tools I use to help others (and myself) return to ease, simplicity, stillness, movement, and joy.
-Even the simple act of being alive, right here and now, is something to savour.
+I’m a lifelong learner — curious, evolving, and always returning to what matters most.
+Yoga, Buddhism, and coaching are tools I use to help others (and myself) reconnect with ease, simplicity, stillness, movement, and joy.

 Where I Am Now

-Please join me in this journey.
+Please join me on this journey!